 🦆 DuckDB for VS Code

 OverviewThis extension brings DuckDB directly into VS Code with a focus on creating a productive "DuckDB workspace".
 Write and execute SQL queries, view results with column statistics, explore database schemas, and manage multiple database connections.
 How It WorksAll queries execute using the DuckDB Node API embedded in VS Code.
 By default, queries run against an in-memory database that resets when VS Code closes.
-You can attach persistent Performance Note: When you execute a query, the extension will create a temporary table which is then used for pagination, sorting, filtering, and exporting.
+You can attach persistent Performance Note: When you execute a query, the extension creates a temporary table to enable sorting, filtering, and exporting.
+Results stream into the viewport via infinite scroll — only the visible rows are in the DOM.
+For large datasets, DuckDB will spill to disk automatically — see Memory & Performance settings if you run into limits.
 FeaturesSQL Execution

 File Integration